noisebridge/PythonClass/README.md

 To best experience the course, spend a short time reviewing the course materials before you come in.
 If you wish to know this week's courses, please join the mailing list and send an email out to PyClass@googlegroups.com

-#####The 'ideal student' for this course can grasp the following code (feel free to use web resources to look up anything you don't understand):
+#####The 'ideal student' for this course can grasp the following code:

+(Feel free to use web resources to look up anything you don't understand)

 ```python
 letter_frequency_dict = {}